Nonverbal Communication Skills List and Examples

 - Show that you’re interested in what the interviewer is telling you.

-- Smile to indicate that you are amused or pleased with a communication.
+- Smile to indicate that you are amused or pleased with the conversation.

 - Stay calm even when you’re nervous.